 The Lydia Olson Library contains books and journals and provides access to numerous databases.
 As a depository for U.S. and Michigan government publications, Olson Library houses government documents and a map collection.
 The juvenile/young adult collection also has textbooks and media supporting teacher education.
 The library facilities include wired and wireless network access for students’ notebook computers, study areas, conference rooms, photocopy machines, microform printers, audiovisual and multimedia equipment.

 Librarians offer personal guidance in the use of the online catalog, indexes, abstracts, reference sources, online databases and Internet sources.
 Students are encouraged to seek assistance in accessing and evaluating the many resources available.
 Library tours and instructional presentations are offered to help students become familiar with the library and information resources and to help them develop their research skills.

 Academic Computing Services (ACS)

 Staff in Academic Computing Services provides support to students and faculty for general computing needs.
-Classroom and lab facilities are available, and the Help Desk offers technical and software support for laptop computers.
+Classroom and lab facilities are available, and the Help Desk offers technical and software support for mobile devices.